ThinkInvis/RoR2-ClassicItems/ModMeta/README.md

 The 5 latest updates are listed below.
 For a full changelog, see: https://github.com/ThinkInvis/RoR2-ClassicItems/blob/master/changelog.md

+**4.2.0**

+- ADDED ITEMS: Taser, Filial Imprinting, The Hit List!
+- Fixed an issue where Barbed Wire, Snowglobe, and Safeguard Lantern were not performing team filtering correctly.
+This caused these items to fail to work properly when used by non-players, or by anyone if Artifact of Chaos was enabled.
+- (From TILER2 update to v1.2.1) All relevant items now use run-seeded RNG instead of always using the same seed (0).

 **4.1.3**

 - Barbed Wire: Fixed aura being removed after stage changes.